Naive Bayes from scratch

 Naive Bayes is a powerful Machine Learning algorithm which makes it possible to classify unseen data based on probability scores.

 The basis for Naive Bayes forms Bayes Theorem, one of the most fundamental algorithms in probability theory.
-With Bayes Theorem one can calculate conditional probabilities such as "how likely is it that this message is spam given word XX?" which is exactly what's necessary to implementing a spam classifier.
+With Bayes Theorem one can calculate conditional probabilities such as "how likely is it that this message is spam given word ?" which is exactly what's necessary to implementing a spam classifier.

 While we've used the classic spam filtering use case to deconstruct Naive Bayes, there are more areas this algorithm can be applied to.